PSGO/PS5-UMTX-Local-Server/README.md

-Used for PS5 to cache directly from local Windows PC.
+Used for PS5 to cache from local Windows PC.

 Synchronize updates from https://github.com/idlesauce/PS5-UMTX-Jailbreak.